diracts/blammo-bot/README.md

     - for scramble databse, add colums "date added", "date modified" (similar situation as trivia)
     - for user_data, add columns "date added", "date modified"
     - add date time info for submission and event logs
+- TODO: Figure out some way to interact with supervisorctl and trigger a restart from chat command
+    - hacky idea: restart.sh; thru python launch shell to run restart.sh with supervisorctl restart blammobot after 1 second delay
+- TODO: fix issue with no log file while running (ex: log file was moved for archive) and no new log file is created (specifically for logs.log, but may also be happening with other log files)
+- TODO: set up auto log file archiving

 ## Contributing